ModernRonin/MessagePack.Attributeless/README.md

 ## Release History
 1.0.0: initial release

+1.0.1:
+* fix: documentation comments are included in nuget package

 ## Usage
 You can pick different levels of using Attributeless, from minimal configuration to relatively low-level.